 Medically, treatment for bloating is based on the cause of abdominal distention.
 Based on that, doctors may either prescribe antispasmodics, antibiotics, or even antidepressants.
 Besides this, you may be advised to get stomach massages to relieve it.
 There is a study that backs the possibility that massages may relieve perceived symptoms of abdominal bloating.
 However, in most cases, lifestyle and dietary changes should suffice as bloating without a serious medical cause doesn’t last for very long and is easily treated at home.

 Given that it isn’t always serious, there are ways you can treat and even prevent it.
 This relies on a few home remedies and practices to keep your digestive health in check.
 Here are a few options you have available.

 With a condition as common as bloating, it can be easy to overlook the symptoms until they become a problem.
 This is why being informed about the disease helps as it gives you clues about what to look for and when to seek care.
-As a rule of thumb, it is wise to seek medical care when the abdominal distention is coupled with other problems like diarrhoea or nausea.
+As a rule of thumb, it is wise to seek medical care when the abdominal distention is coupled with other problems like diarrhea or nausea.
 This way, you don’t ignore any serious conditions and can get treatment in time.
-A good way to get the care you need without any hassles is to use the Bajaj Finserv Health app.
+A good way to get the care you need without any hassles is to use the healthcare platform provided by Bajaj Finserv Health.

 This digital provision is loaded with telemedicine innovations that make accessing healthcare simpler than ever.
 With it, you can find the best doctors in your area and book appointments online.
 What’s more, for remote healthcare, you can consult with specialists virtually over video and skip a physical visit altogether.
 To add to that, you can also track your vitals digitally, store your patient records, and share these with doctors easily.
 This way, healthcare is always available to you, without any restriction.
-For all these benefits and more, download the app from the Apple App Store or Google Play for free.
+It’s time to take your health in your hands and access all the health benefits!